Five Reasons Dating Abroad is the Best Way to Learn a Language

 Learning a new language is difficult.
 Make it easier by sharing the experience with someone else.

-When living abroad, communication is the biggest obstacle.
+WHEN LIVING ABROAD, communication is the biggest obstacle.
 Loneliness in a strange land can be truly depressing, and a lack of communication skills may compound your sadness.

 So why not kill two birds by learning a new language with a new love?